 The sound pressure level of sound that has been passed through an octave band pass filter is termed the octave band sound pressure level.

-Octave filters may also be divided into 1/3-octave filters, 1/12- or 1/24-octave filters, depending on the required analysis resolution.
+Octave filters may also be divided into one-third octave filters, 1/12- or 1/24-octave filters, depending on the required analysis resolution.

 Omnidirectional Microphone measures sound energy arriving from all directions equally.
 In order to comply with the standard requirements measurement microphones are omnidirectional unless otherwise stated.
 To achieve an omnidirectional response at all frequencies requires a special and therefore expensive microphone - also known as Free-field microphones .

 Omnidirectional Source a source that emits equal amounts of energy in all directions and generates spherical waves.

 Order Analysis the analysis of harmonics related to rotational speed.
 The application of

 Order Tracking order tracking is a special case of FFT analysis applied to variable-speed rotating machines where the sampling frequency of the analyser is varied to be an exact multiple of the running speed of the machine while a series of spectra are recorded.
 The spectra are usually shown on top of one another on the page, and this is sometimes called a waterfall plot.

 Oscillation is the repetitive variation, typically in time, of some measure about a central value (often a point of equilibrium) or between two or more different states.
 Familiar examples include a swinging pendulum and AC power.
 The term vibration is sometimes used more narrowly to mean a mechanical oscillation.

 OSHA : Occupational Safety and Health Administration : USA